thomasvm/shrtnr/readme.md

 ## How to run?

 * Clone this repository
+* Install the needed packages using

+		npm install

 * Fire up mongodb on your local machine, or

 		export GETSHORTY_MONGODB_URL=<your mongodb url>